FasterXML/jackson/README.md

 #### Other things related to or inspired by Jackson

+* [Jackson-js](https://github.com/pichillilorenzo/jackson-js) is a Javascript/Node object serialization/deserialization library with API inspired by Jackson
 * [Pyckson](https://github.com/antidot/Pyckson) is a Python library that aims for same goals as Java Jackson, such as Convention over Configuration
 * [Rackson](https://github.com/griffindy/rackson) is a Ruby library that offers Jackson-like functionality on Ruby platform